This tasty vegan matzo gratin, with layers of spinach, potato, and a creamy cashew-avocado blend, is a perfect plant-based Passover main dish.

 - Break each matzo in half, and place in a shallow container.
 Cover with room-temperature water in a shallow container until slightly pliable (don’t let them get mushy!), about 2 minutes; drain.

-- Bake for 30 to 40 minutes, or until top is golden with spots of brown.
+- Bake for 30 minutes, or until the cheese is well melted.
 Let stand for 10 minutes, then cut into squares to serve.

 Note: Using Daiya cheese (which is made from tapioca flour), should be fine for Ashkenazic Passover, if you aren’t concerned that this product isn’t specifically Kosher for Passover.